publishkit/vault/plugins/index.md

 ### community plugins

 It turns out the [[ga|ga]] plugin is an actual community plugin, that you can use right now.
-I would suggest adding this particular plugin in the global configuration file `kitrc.md`, so all your app can benefit from the tracking.
+I would suggest adding this particular plugin in your `kitrc` config, so all your pages can benefit from the tracking.

 ```yaml
 plugins:
   ga: "@ga"
 ```

-You can of course, in any page, overide the global configuration or disable the plugin like so:
+You can of course, in any page, overide the `kitrc` config or disable the plugin like so:

 ```yaml
 plugins: